 Team OC works directly with the organic residue samples taken from the artifacts, on tasks ranging from sample preparation, sample running (via chromatography) and preliminary analysis, to working with Team PLR to build a reference database of the most commonly occurring species.
 Group members will work with project senior staff to carry out first-round identifications of major diagnostic compounds that appear in the chromatograms, carry out basic research into fatty acid degradation processes, and gradually acquire expertise for more refined analyses.
 Experience and knowledge of chromatography (especially GC-MS) and basic principles of organic chemistry are required.

 Publications and Legacy Research (PLR) Team

-Interested in learning more about the identification of ancient Mediterranean commodities through pollen, seed, and organic data?
+Interested in learning more about the identification of ancient Mediterranean and Mesopotamian commodities and goods through pollen, seed, and organic data?
 The OpenARCHEM Project arose to answer a need for “big data” in organic residue analysis studies.
 While we are populating the OpenARCHEM database with over 5,000 of our own samples, there are many organic studies of ancient artifacts that have been published in disparate journals over the past few decades, and we want to bring them to the OpenARCHEM database so that this data can be accessible for all scholars to share and compare.
 Team PLR searches out legacy publications that include organic residue analysis data, and converts the previously published data into OpenARCHEM-compatible format.
 This is not simply a cut and paste operation, but requires an understanding of organic residue processes, and ability to evaluate the quality and nature of the evidence presented, and translate it for a modern audience of scientists and archaeologists.

 Textual and Ethnohistorical Research (TER) Team